kildar2112/4331_UCFMAP/README.md

 3. The product is an interactive map -- [We're still searching for a good name...]

-4. That leads to less stress and better lecture attendance rates
+4. That leads to less stress and higher lecture attendance rates

 5. Unlike the tradition parking saturation tracker (linked above)